neurocoin/neurocoin/doc/build-qt-client.rst

 Mac OS X
 --------

+The building process was tested on Mavericks.
+Using an older OS because of compatibility to Qt4 used in this project.

-- Run a OS X Mavericks 10.9 VM (because of QT4 used in the project)
+- Run a OS X 10.9 Mavericks VM
 - Install Apple's unix tools
 - Install MacPorts - www.macports.org
-- Official Qt - NOT necessary; instead we are getting it via ports here
+- Official Qt distribution - NOT necessary; instead we are getting it via ports here
 - XCode - NOT needed
 - Execute the following commands in a terminal to get the dependencies:

     sudo port selfupdate
     sudo port install boost db48 openssl miniupnpc sudo port install qt4-mac

+- Build:

     cd neurocoin
     qmake && make